 Mint State-63 (MS63 or MS-63)

-Reverse: The buffalo's shoulder and rare flank show no signs of wear but may be lacking in detail due to a less than full strike.
+- Reverse: The buffalo's shoulder and rear flank show no signs of wear but may be lacking in detail due to a less than full strike.
 Mint luster is complete and unbroken.

 10 of 13